 Learning option trading means understanding what options are.
-Options are commonly known as “derivatives” because the Options market is a market which is “derived” from another market.
+Options are commonly known as “derivatives” because the options market is a market that is “derived” from another market.

 What is an Option?

 Essential to learning option trading is to know exactly what an ‘option’ is.
 It is a contract between two parties to exchange an asset for an agreed price, by an agreed time.
 If you buy an option, you are outlaying a much smaller sum than you would for the full purchase price of the asset the option covers.

 You may have heard of someone having an option to buy land.
 In this case, you would pay a few thousand dollars to give you the right to purchase something worth many thousands of dollars for an agreed amount, within a given time frame.
 So you have paid for a right, but not an obligation.
 You can exercise that right if you wish, or you can let it lapse, or expire.

 The same principle applies to options on shares.
 When you buy a CALL option, it gives you the right to “call” on the owner of the shares, to sell them to you at the agreed “strike price” by an agreed date.